 There are situations in which a person may be accused of using another person’s information to commit a crime, but his or her behavior falls short of identity fraud or theft.
-For example, if a friend, romantic partner, or family member gives permission to use a credit card but later becomes angry and files charges, the federal attorney for the individual who used the card may argue the card owner granted permission; therefore, the accused was reasonably under the impression he or she had legal authorization to use the card at the time the purchase was made.
+For example, if a friend, romantic partner, or family member gives permission to use a credit card but later becomes angry and files charges, the Naples or Fort Lauderdale federal attorney for the individual who used the card may argue the card owner granted permission; therefore, the accused was reasonably under the impression he or she had legal authorization to use the card at the time the purchase was made.
 In other cases, the accused may have used a sick relative’s card or accessed his or her bank account to pay the sick relative’s bills or to make a purchase that would benefit the account owner.
-This type of situation would also fall short of criminal acts of fraud and theft because the person who accessed the account did not intend to commit a crime or otherwise benefit personally from using the sick relative’s financial information.
+This type of situation would also fall short of criminal acts of federal fraud and theft because the person who accessed the account did not intend to commit a crime or otherwise benefit personally from using the sick relative’s financial information.